-The markets in which the Company competes are characterized by intense competition, with a large number of suppliers providing different types of products to different segments of the markets.
-The Company currently competes principally on the basis of: (i) the breadth of its products' features and benefits, including the ability to precisely target viewers in specific geographic or demographic groups, and the flexibility, scalability, professional quality, ease of use, reliability and cost effectiveness of its products; and (ii) the Company's reputation and the depth of its expertise, customer service and support.
-While the Company believes that it currently competes favorably overall with respect to these factors and that its ability to provide solutions to manage, store and distribute digital video differentiates the Company from its competitors, there can be no assurance that the Company will be able to continue to compete successfully with respect to such factors.
+The markets in which SeaChange competes are characterized by intense competition, with a large number of suppliers providing different types of products to different segments of the markets.
+SeaChange currently competes principally on the basis of the breadth of its products' features and benefits, including the ability to precisely target viewers in specific geographic or demographic groups, and the flexibility, scalability, professional quality, ease of use, reliability and cost effectiveness of its products; and SeaChange's reputation and the depth of its expertise, customer service and support.
+While SeaChange believes that it currently competes favorably overall with respect to these factors and that its ability to provide solutions to manage, store and distribute digital video differentiates SeaChange from its competitors, SeaChange may not be able to continue to compete successfully with respect to such factors.

-In the digital advertisement insertion market, the Company generally competes only with nCube (formerly SkyConnect, Inc.) In the market for long-form video products including video on demand, the Company competes with various companies offering video server platforms such as Concurrent Computer Corp., nCube, Diva Systems Corp. and more traditional movie application providers like The Ascent Entertainment Group, Panasonic Company, and Lodgenet Entertainment.
+In the digital advertisement insertion market, SeaChange generally competes only with nCube (formerly SkyConnect, Inc.).
+In the market for long-form video products including video on demand, SeaChange competes with various companies offering video server platforms such as Concurrent Computer Corp., nCube, Diva Systems Corp. and more traditional movie application providers like The Ascent Entertainment Group, Panasonic Company, and Lodgenet Entertainment.
 In addition, the SeaChange Advertising Management Software competes against certain products of Columbine Cable Systems, Inc., Cable Computerized Management Systems, Inc., a subsidiary of Indenet Inc., CAM Systems, Inc., a subsidiary of Starnet Inc., LAN International USA, Inc., Visiontel, Inc. and various suppliers of sales, scheduling and billing software products.
-In the television broadcast market, the Company competes against Grass Valley Group, Inc., Pinnacle Systems, Inc., Sony Corporation, and ASC Incorporated.
-The Company expects the competition in each of these markets to intensify in the future.
+In the television broadcast market, SeaChange competes against Grass Valley Group, Inc., Pinnacle Systems, Inc., Sony Corporation, and ASC Incorporated.
+SeaChange expects the competition in each of these markets to intensify in the future.

-Many of the Company's current and prospective competitors have significantly greater financial, technical, manufacturing, sales, marketing and other resources than the Company.
-As a result, these competitors may be able to devote greater resources to the development, promotion, sale and support of their products than the Company.
-Moreover, these companies may introduce additional products that are competitive with those of the Company or enter into strategic relationships to offer complete solutions, and there can be no assurance that the Company's products would compete effectively with such products.
+Many of SeaChange's current and prospective competitors have significantly greater financial, technical, manufacturing, sales, marketing and other resources than SeaChange.
+As a result, these competitors may be able to devote greater resources to the development, promotion, sale and support of their products than SeaChange.
+Moreover, these companies may introduce additional products that are competitive with those of SeaChange or enter into strategic relationships to offer complete solutions, and SeaChange's products may not compete effectively with such products.

-Although the Company believes that it has certain technological and other advantages over its competitors, maintaining such advantages will require continued investment by the Company in research and development, selling and marketing and customer service and support.
-In addition, as the Company enters new markets, distribution channels, technical requirements and competition levels may be different than those in the Company's current markets.
-There can be no assurance that the Company will be able to compete successfully against either current or potential competitors in the future.
+Although SeaChange believes that it has certain technological and other advantages over its competitors, maintaining such advantages will require continued investment by SeaChange in research and development, selling and marketing and customer service and support.
+In addition, as SeaChange enters new markets, distribution channels, technical requirements and competition levels may be different than those in SeaChange's current markets.
+It is possible that SeaChange may be unable to compete successfully against either current or potential competitors in the future.